vnykmshr/dotfiles/docs/README.md

 # Project Overview

-> Professional dotfiles designed for customization, not copy-paste
+> Practical dotfiles designed for customization, not copy-paste

 ## Philosophy